Apr 17 2019 ...

-And what is especially refreshing about the UK high street retailer with 70 years of history, is its embracing of tech isn’t driven as a cost savings exercise — it’s a business-wide commitment to becoming an agile organization.
+The Nextail team has had the pleasure of getting to know the River Island business, and what is especially exciting about the UK high street retailer with 70 years of history, is its embracing of tech isn’t driven as a cost savings exercise — it’s a business-wide commitment to becoming an agile organization.
 Here’s how they’re doing it.

 Agile as a culture

-River Island has made a huge commitment to its tech team, doubling the size of its Shoreditch office, trebling its previous tech employee count of 100 to 300 and creating a ‘RI Tech’ specific website to attract that new tech talent.
+River Island has made a huge commitment to its tech team creating the ‘RI Tech’ website to attract that new tech talent.

 But the enterprise environment doesn’t stop with the tech team — there is huge coordination across the business to ensure that all departments are cross-functional and that specific experts are identified.
 Scrum masters have been put in place to help manage these agile ways of working and cloud technology embraced.

 Tim MacIvor, Head of Customer Experience, says of the environment “it’s inclusive because there are no right and wrong ideas and there are different people at different levels in the business involved so we get a great mix of ideas and perspectives.”
 CEO Ben Lewis agrees, stating that “every person within the organization, regardless of role, feels like they can voice an opinion and contribute to the company’s success.”

 And that’s not a change in direction for the business, it’s something which Faye Roth, Head of Delivery & Transformation, says has been the foundation of the company all along.
 “The real success of agile in the business is that it is so close to the culture at River Island — what can we do, what can we get on with?”